tap349/tap349.github.io/_posts/2018-05-07-facebook-bot.md

 > all messenger permissions even if your app is not approved to use them yet,
 > though in this case you will be able to message only app admins.

+you'll be able to message users having ANY app role (admin, developer, tester)
+- not necessarily admin role.

 notes
 -----